sitecoreops/sitecore-logging-extensions/README.md

 # Sitecore Logging Extensions

-JSON formatted log4net layout and a UTF8 FileAppender that does not emit BOM (byte order mark).
-Suitable for ingestion of log data into ElasticSearch using for example Filebeat.
+JSON formatted log4net layout and a UTF8 file appender that does not emit BOM (byte order mark).
+Suitable for ingesting log data into ElasticSearch using for example Filebeat.

 ## Usage